Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 # `<script>` tag

-JavaScript can be placed anywhere within an HTML document, although it is typically included in the `<head>` section of the HTML, and is specified by the use of `<script>` tags:
+JavaScript in a web page can be placed anywhere within the HTML document, although it is typically included in the `<head>` section of the HTML.
+It is specified by the use of `<script>` tags:

 ```html
 <html>